-ehelka did what big media houses could not do on their own.
+Tehelka did what big media houses could not do on their own.
 Realising the degree of corruption and the dramatic manner in which Tehelka has unfolded the story and that the visual footage has the potential to rake in windfall revenues, television channels went into a frenzy.
-That times of crisis and controversies help the media to reach out, compete and excel is well known; but that they also help television channels make unprecedented business is a recent phenomenon for India.
+That times of crisis and controversies help the media to reach out, compete and excel is well known; but that they also help television channels make unprecedented business in a recent phenomenon for India.
 Television channels welcome crises; of course, one at a time.

 However, the means adopted by Tehelka, by way of offering bribes and prostitutes, have also raised questions about its credibility.
-Those who "suffered" from Tehelka's revelations are bound to take advantage of this and rake up issues like the morality of journalists and the "unethical" tactics used to get a scoop however significant that "Kamala expose maybe. model," a few years ago had set a good example about how to go about in such instances.
+Those who "suffered" from Tehelka's revelations are bound to take advantage of this and rake up issues like the morality of journalists and the "unethical" tactics used to get a scoop however significant that may be.
+"Kamala expose model", a few years ago had set a good example about how to go about in such instances.
 Tehelka would have served the nation better had it taken to some such methods.
 But this aspect should not vitiate the very revelations.

-It is not just the media that continues to be very interested in politics and scandals involving politicians.
+This is not just the media that continues to be very interested in politics and scandals involving politicians.
 Even Parliament is.
 For, how else both the media and Parliament could have ignored a recent study on the extent of corruption in urban India?
-Conducted, for the first time, by a well known research agency using a transparent methodology, the findings of that study brought out the extent of corruption in most urban seryices and the menace of middlemen in six cities.
-Yet, hardly a channel had featured the findings.
+Conducted, for the first time, by a well-known research agency using a transparent methodology, the findings of that study brought out the extent of corruption in most urban services and the menace of middlemen in six cities.
+Yet, hardly a couple of news papers have carried that story and no television channels had featured the findings.
 They are after all not interested in corruption that affects millions of ordinary citizens.
 And, not even one question was raised on this matter in Parliament.